k2-fsa/k2/README.md

 rescoring and confidence estimation.
 We hope k2 will have many other applications as well.

-One of the key algorithms that we want to make efficient in the short term is pruned composition of a generic FSA with a "dense" FSA (i.e. one that corresponds to log-probs of symbols at the output of a neural network).
+One of the key algorithms that we have implemented is pruned composition of a generic FSA with a "dense" FSA (i.e. one that corresponds to log-probs of symbols at the output of a neural network).
 This can be used as a fast implementation of decoding for ASR, and for CTC and